jmanabc/AP-English-Synthesis-Essay-LaTeX-Template/README.md

 A sloppy AP English essay prompt template.

 Created in Overleaf, compile with XeLaTeX for best results.
-All text is random lorum ipsum filler, replace with your own essay question.
+All text is random lorum ipsum filler, replace with your own essay question and sources.
 Citations are manual.